GSA-TTS/FAC-transition-site/src/developers/index.md

 # The FAC API

-The FAC API disseminates the public content of single audit reports submitted to the FAC.
+The FAC API shares public data from submitted audit reports.
 The FAC API runs on [PostgREST](https://postgrest.org) and supports its built-in query operations.

 ## Migrating from Census-provided data